Profile Evaluation for MS in Australia - To determine Eligibility Criteria

 Why is Bachelor's grade so important?

-Every year, Universities&Colleges receive thousands of applications from all around the globe, having varied portfolios and backgrounds.
+Bachelor’s grade is a vital component for profile evaluation.
+Every year, universities receive thousands of applications from all around the globe.
 All these profiles use different grading systems, and evaluating all the profiles on a common ground would be a mind-numbing task.
-Thus, the Undergraduate GPA is highly influential in deciding your admit.
-Although this is not reasonable, they have a tendency to be interested in a profile with a higher GPA above other credentials.
+Thus, your undergraduate GPA plays a big role in deciding your admit.
+Although this is not reasonable, they have a tendency to be interested in a profile with a higher GPA above all other credentials.

 How can I improve my chances if my Bachelor's grade is less?